Sean McDermott (basketball)

-Sean McDermott (born November 3, 1996) is an American professional basketball player for the Memphis Hustle of the NBA G League.
-He played college basketball at Butler.
+Sean Patrick McDermott (born November 3, 1996) is an American professional basketball player for the Valley Suns of the NBA G League.
+He played college basketball for the Butler Bulldogs.

-Early life and high school
+Early life

 McDermott grew up in Anderson, Indiana and attended Pendleton Heights High School.
-His mother ran a fitness center called "The Sports Center" where McDermott was often found playing basketball.
+After his basketball career at Indiana State, his mother ran a fitness center called "The Sports Center" where McDermott was often found playing basketball.
 As a senior, he averaged 16 points and 6.6 rebounds and was named an Indiana All-Star as he led the Arabians to the Hoosier Heritage Conference.
 McDermott committed to play college basketball at Butler over offers from Illinois State, Indiana State, New Orleans and UNC Greensboro.
 His uncle is long-time college coach, Linc Darner.
+His other uncle, Tige Darner, scored over 1,200 points for the Appalachian St Mountaineers.

 College career

 McDermott was a member of the Butler Bulldogs for five seasons, redshirting as a true freshman.
 He became a role player off the bench as a redshirt freshman and averaged 2.3 points, 1.4 rebounds and 10.7 minutes of playing time in 30 games played.
 He became a starter midway through the following season and finished year averaging 7.5 points and 3.9 rebounds over 31 games.
 McDermott averaged 9.5 points and 3.9 rebounds in his first full season as a starter during his redshirt junior year.
-On November 6, 2019, he scored a career-high 26 points on 10-of-11 shooting in an 80-47 win against IUPUI.
+On November 6, 2019, he scored a career-high 26 points on 10-of-11 shooting in an 80–47 win against IUPUI.
 As a redshirt senior, McDermott averaged 11.7 points and 6.3 rebounds per game.

 Professional career

 Memphis Grizzlies (2020–2021)

-After going undrafted in the 2020 NBA Draft, McDermott agreed to terms on a two-way contract with the Memphis Grizzlies and signed with the team on November 24, 2020.
+After going undrafted in the 2020 NBA draft, McDermott agreed to terms on a two-way contract with the Memphis Grizzlies and signed with the team on November 24, 2020.

 On August 25, 2021, McDermott was waived by the Grizzlies, but was re-signed on September 23.
 He was waived again on October 14.

-Memphis Hustle (2021–present)
+Memphis Hustle (2021–2023)

 On October 23, 2021, McDermott signed with the Memphis Hustle as an affiliate player.

+Openjobmetis Varese (2023–2024)

+On July 20, 2023, McDermott signed with Openjobmetis Varese of the Lega Basket Serie A.

+Karşıyaka Basket (2024–2025)

+On September 1, 2024, he signed with Karşıyaka Basket of the Basketbol Süper Ligi (BSL).

+Pallacanestro Trieste (2025)

+On January 31, 2025, McDermott signed with Pallacanestro Trieste of the Italian Lega Basket Serie A (LBA).

+Valley Suns (2025–present)

+On November 7, 2025, McDermott was named to the Valley Suns opening night roster.

+Personal life

+McDermott's younger brother, Chayce, is a professional baseball player for the Baltimore Orioles.